xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 Home page of the application appears

 #.
-Click on a ``Uart Channel`` to configure.
+Click on a ``UART Channel`` to configure.

 A new page for the selected channel appears with its settings.
-In order to change the Uart parameters
+In order to change the UART parameters

 #.
-Select uart parameters to change (Parity, Stop bits, Baud rate, Char Len or Telnet port)
+Select UART parameters to change (Parity, Stop bits, Baud rate, Char Len or Telnet port)

 #.
 Click ``Set``.

 #.
 If configuration is set successfully, the ``Response`` text will say 'Ok'

 #.
-Click on ``Back to main config page`` to select a different Uart channel or save the current settings to flash.
+Click on ``Back to main config page`` to select a different UART channel or save the current settings to flash.

 #.
 When clicked on ``Save`` in the main config page, current set configuration will be saved to flash.
 On successfull save, the ``Response`` text will say 'Ok'